Interpersonal Communication: Types, Examples, & Tips

 Empathy and understanding blossom from attentive listening.
 Techniques like reflecting, summarizing, and asking clarifying questions help the speaker feel heard and understood, paving the way for deeper connections and more effective problem-solving.

 From emails to social media posts, written communication has become our digital voice.
-But it's more than just stringing words together.
+But it's beyond just stringing words together.

 It's about crafting clear, concise messages that resonate with the reader.
 Imagine expressing gratitude in a work email riddled with typos and emojis.
 Or sending a condolence message devoid of any semblance of empathy.